ekohilas/args-amazing-or-approaching/canberra-python-2025/slides.md

 basic_rectangle = rectangle(10, 20);
 ```

-But let's say that a basic rectangle isn't good enough, and we need to create a rotated one instead.
+But let's say that a basic rectangle isn't good enough.
+And we've been asked to create a rotated one instead.

-> TODO: Change type signature of rectangle
+> TODO: Change return type signature of rectangle
+> TODO: Update variable name

 ---
 ```java [4]